namdw/GAIL_test/README.md

 # GAIL_test
 This is my simple implementation of Generative Adversarial Imitation Learning by Ho et al.

-I do not hold any right to the algorithm itself.
+I do not hold any right to any part of the algorithm itself.

 This is programmed using python 3.5 and Tensorflow.